-- Write a two- or three-paragraph story using the words: kapow, padawan, ange, nomophobia and summum malum
+- Write a short story that includes the following words: kapow, padawan, ange, nomophobia and summum malum

-- Create definitions for these made-up words: breffingle, nopperhast, yoochitrat
+- Create your own dictionary definitions for these three imaginary words: breffingle, nopperhast, yoochitrat

-- Find three three English words that originated from Anglo Saxon, Norman, Viking and Indian cultures
+- Investigate and define three English words that originated from each of the following cultures: Anglo Saxon, Norman, Viking and Indian

 Find the entire series of Topical Tuesday resources to download here.